-The most renowned classic cars of Europe tend to hail from one of three places: Britain, Germany, and Italy.
+The most renowned classic cars of Europe tend to hail from three places: Britain, Germany, and Italy (sorry Skoda!).
 These three nations have produced true greats of the automotive world over the years.
 Some famous models command breathtaking prices today if maintained and kept in good condition.
-Here at the Beverly Hills Car Club, talking about the best offerings of some of the biggest names in motoring is one of our favorite things.
+Here at the Beverly Hills Car Club, exploring the best offerings of some of the biggest names in motoring is one of our favorite things.
 So let’s do that now.

 The United Kingdom turns out many of the classic cars of Europe.
 The country was the world’s second-largest car manufacturer until the late 1950s.
 Though production has fallen since then, the years in between have given us beloved models such as the E-type Jaguar and the Bentley Continental GT.

 British classic cars are among the most sought-after and luxurious in the world.
 Great British manufacturers include:

 The gleaming silver predator bursting from the car’s hood is one of the most beautiful and recognizable brand logos in the world.
 Though not all its models include this ornament, many classic Jaguars are just as sleek and ferocious.

 In the 1960s, Jaguar produced some of the most iconic British classic cars ever, including the legendary E-type Jaguar.
 You can line any five dads up in a room, and one of them will say the E-type Jaguar is their favorite.

 Austin Healy was producing British classic cars until the early 1970s.
 This manufacturer is proof that the classic cars of Europe aren’t always most desirable in their original form.
 Some people will always contest this (we love to talk about it), but we point you to the Healey 3000 Mark III.

 One of the most stunning British vehicles of all, the Mark III was maybe the pinnacle of Austin Healey’s proud manufacturing career.
 We always get chills when we see one!